mjmcnelis/iS3D2/README.md

 ## Hadron Resonance Gas

-The code can use one of three hadron resonance gas (HRG) models corresponding to the subsequent afterburner phase:
+The code uses one of three hadron resonance gases corresponding to the subsequent afterburner phase:

      1 = UrQMD (v3.3+)
      2 = SMASH
      3 = SMASH (box)

-The HRG model is determined by the parameter `hrg_eos`.
+The HRG's composition is controlled by the parameter `hrg_eos`.
 It is important that the QCD EoS from the preceding hydrodynamic module is compatible with the HRG EoS at the switching temperature.

-iS3D will generate the spectra of particles whose MCID is listed in the file `PDG/chosen_particles.dat` (they must be a subset of the HRG model).
+iS3D will generate the spectra of particles whose MCID is listed in the file `PDG/chosen_particles.dat` (they must be a subset of the HRG).

 Note: `chosen_particles.dat` should have one blank line eof.